-USU encourages students to quarantine or isolate where they are living on or near campus.
-If you choose to go to your permanent home, you may put members of that household at risk of infection.
+Students: If you choose to go to your permanent home, you may put members of that household at risk of infection.
 Please consider whether individuals in your permanent home are at a higher risk for COVID-19 complications or if you may expose others to the coronavirus during your travel home.

 USU follows all guidance on quarantine and isolation from the CDC, Utah Department of Health, and local public health officials.
 Private physicians may provide a treatment plan for their patients that differs from this guidance.
 However, USU will continue to follow these established practices from the Utah Department of Health:

 - On day 10 without testing.
 If you don’t have symptoms of COVID-19, you can end quarantine 10 days after the last time you had close contact with the person who tested positive.
 If you choose to end quarantine on day 10, you must wear a mask and closely monitor your symptoms for 14 days.

 - On day 7 with a negative test result.
 You must wait at least 7 days after your exposure to be tested.
 If your test is negative and you do not have any symptoms of COVID-19, you can end quarantine.
 If you decide to end quarantine on day 7, you must wear a mask and closely monitor your symptoms for 14 days.

 - On day 10 when living with someone who has COVID-19.
 If someone in your same household has COVID-19, you must quarantine for 10 days after the last time you were around the person who has COVID-19.

 Submit a COVID-19 Questionnaire

 Fill out the questionnaire if you are experiencing symptoms, have tested positive for COVID-19, have been exposed to someone who tested positive, or if you have been asked to quarantine by health officials.